-At this point, we are all aware that there are certain things we simply cannot control.
-From the pandemic to government shutdowns and the polar vortex of 2019 (remember that?!), there are many situations in our not-so-distant past that have caused postal, business or bank delays.
-Unfortunately, this can mean that employees are stuck waiting for a paycheck to show up.
+At this point in time, we are all aware that there are certain things we simply cannot control.
+From a pandemic to government shutdowns, adverse weather, holiday closings, road obstructions, power outages and more, there are many situations that can prevent postal and courier services from getting employees a paper paycheck on time.

-By moving from paper paychecks to an electronic payment method, businesses can give their employees peace of mind that they’ll be paid on time — no matter what.
+By moving from paper paychecks to an electronic payment method, businesses can give their employees the reassurance they need that they'll be paid on time — no matter what.
+Ready to dive in?
+Let's get started by talking about two popular electronic payment options that make a great alternative to paper paychecks.

 Electronic payment options

-There are a variety of paperless payment options for employers to consider, two of which include direct deposit and payroll cards (aka “paycards”).
+There are a variety of paperless payment options for employers to consider, two of which are direct deposit and payroll cards (aka “paycards”).
 Here’s a high-level overview of each:

-- Paycards: A newer and increasingly popular alternative to direct deposit, paycards provide an electronic payment option for primarily “unbanked employees” (employees without a bank account).
+Paycards: A newer and increasingly popular alternative to direct deposit, paycards provide an electronic payment option for primarily “unbanked employees” (employees without a bank account).
 With paycards, you can deposit employees’ net wages directly into a paycard account on paydays (or even as an advance — depending on the paycard provider).
 Employees then have access to their account funds via a paycard, which they can use like a debit card to retrieve cash, make purchases and pay bills.
+Just note that some states and programs only allow paycard use for individuals who are 18 or older.

 Direct deposit is more popular, but depending on your industry, pay cards may make sense.
 Some industries, such as foodservice, hospitality and agriculture tend to have higher percentages of unbanked employees, so paycards are a good option.
 Paycards are also a great solution if you want to offer employees the option for an advance on their pay.
 Before you make a decision on which payment type (or types) to offer, check with your bank on associated fees for each option and ask your employees which method they prefer.